 This to-scale replica of the locker room within the Montral Forum is a must-see as it was home to 23 Stanley Cup championship teams between 1924 and 1996.
 The stalls commemorate some of the team’s best players including Guy Lafleur, Jacques Plante and Jean Beliveau.
 Hockey fans can also see the evolution of equipment through the years and even read the famed passage from John McCrae’s poem In Flanders Fields that the Habs’ dressing room was known for “… to you from failing hands we throw the torch, be yours to hold it high.”

-Upon our visit to the Hockey Hall of Fame, what I found particularly notable was the recently reconstructed TSN Theatre.
-Used in prior years to show a highlight movie of the most recent Stanley Cup winners, the Theatre is now home to an original 3D film, entitled Stanley’s Game Seven (3D).
-It tells the story of a regular group of guys playing the country’s favourite game, but its main allure is the way that it mixes original live action, computer generated 3D animation and archival footage of some of the most storied moments in NHL history including spectacular goals by Wayne Gretzky and Mario Lemieux.
-Both the theatre and the movie opened just a few months ago (November 2012) and filming took place at Memorial Arena in Penticton, British Columbia during a two-week stretch over the summer.
-There is something infinitely cool about getting handed a pair of 3D glasses and seeing a quick 22-minute movie which is included in the price of admission.
+Upon our visit to the Hockey Hall of Fame, what I found particularly notable was the TSN Theatre.
+The Theatre is home to an original 3D film, entitled Stanley’s Game Seven (3D), that tells the story of a regular group of guys playing the country’s favourite game.
+But its main allure is the way that it mixes original live action, computer generated 3D animation, and archival footage of some of the most storied moments in NHL history including spectacular goals by Wayne Gretzky and Mario Lemieux.
+There is something infinitely cool about getting handed a pair of 3D glasses and feeling like you’re in the game.
 The film plays every 30 minutes during regular hours.

 A 120-seat space with a large-screen projection where the audience can enjoy old archive footage including Stanley Cup highlight reels and other hockey films and videos.